green pawprints

 Blood-clotting Disorders

-If your dog has a blood-clotting disorder, that is, his blood is unable to clot, the first and most common sign is nosebleeding.
+If your dog has a problem or disorder that makes his blood unable to clot, the first and most common sign is nosebleeding.

 Common causes of blood-clotting disorders include: